-Welcome to the MIPS Wheat Genome Database
+Welcome to the PGSB Wheat Genome Database

 Major Breakthrough in Deciphering Bread Wheat’s Genetic Code.
 The UK bread wheat sequence and genome analysis has been published in nature on Nov.
 29, 2012.
 For more information please visit our wheat (UK 454 sequence instance) genome database.